offsoc/onionplan/docs/appendixes/acme.md

   * If CA/B start to recommend or require CAA checking for .onion addresses, the specs would already indicate how that can be done.

   * CAA is not only used during certificate issuance.
-It also stablishes ways to contact service operators and to report issues by using the `iodef`, `contactemail` and `contactphone` properties (see [RFC 6844][] for details).
+It also establishes ways to contact service operators and to report issues by using the `iodef`, `contactemail` and `contactphone` properties (see [RFC 6844][] for details).